PrintSpool/PrintSpool/packages/teg-raspberry-pi/README.md

-## tegh-raspberry-pi
+## teg-raspberry-pi

-Adds control of raspberry pi GPIO output pins to tegh.
+Adds control of raspberry pi GPIO output pins to teg.

 ## Configuration

-development.config.js includes an example of how to configure tegh-raspberry-pi.
+development.config.js includes an example of how to configure teg-raspberry-pi.

 For documentation on which pin is which see: